nickypro/separability/README.md

 ## texts.py
 Has some basic tools for loading the two text datasets I am using:
-- 'the_pile' ( validation set of The Pile )
+- 'pile', ( EleutherAI's 'The Pile' dataset)
-- 'codeparrot-clean-valid' ( validation set of codeparrot )
+- 'code' (CodeParrot's 'github-code' dataset)

 ## activations.py
-Has code specific to the two datasets I am using to analyze and attempt to remove capabilities from the OPT.
+Has code specific to the two datasets I am using to analyze and attempt to remove capabilities from the models.